andrewcccc/andrewcccc.github.io/internship.md

-## Apple's Facial Movement Tracking Project
+## An iPhone app for the Facial Movement Tracking Project
 University of Alberta (January 2020 - August 2020).

 **Funding:** Alberta Innovates Summer Research Studentship